kubernetes/community/contributors/design-proposals/self-hosted-kubernetes.md

 ### Bootkube

 Today, the first component of the installation of a self-hosted cluster is [`bootkube`](https://github.com/kubernetes-incubator/bootkube).
-A kubelet connects to the temporary Kubernetes API server provided by bootkube and is told to deploy the required Kubernetes components, as pods.
+Bootkube provides a temporary Kubernetes control plane that kicks tells a kubelet to execute all of the components necessary to run a full blown Kubernetes control plane.
+When the kubelet connects to this temporary API server it will deploy the required Kubernetes components, as pods.
 This diagram shows all of the moving parts:

 ![](self-hosted-moving-parts.png)

+Note: In the future this temporary control plane may be replaced with a kubelet API that will enable injection of this state directly into the kubelet without a temporary Kubernetes API server.

 At the end of this process the bootkube can be shut down and the system kubelet will coordinate, through a POSIX lock, to let the self-hosted kubelet take over lifecycle and management of the control plane components.
 The final cluster state looks like this: